 |Timpaki / Timbaki|

-Kissamos (also called Kastelli or Kasteli Kissamos) is the major town and port in the far north west of Crete at 40 kilometers distance of Chania.
+Kissamos (also called Kastelli or Kasteli Kissamos) is the major town and port in the far north west of Crete at 40 kilometres distance of Chania.
 With 3.000 inhabitants it still remains relatively quiet.
-There are not many cars rushing through its boundaries, like on the stretch of the main road that leads along most of the northcoast.
+There are not many cars rushing through its boundaries, like on the stretch of the main road that leads along most of the north coast.
 The village of Kissamos has many names.
 The Venetian built a fortress here and than named the village Kastelli or Kastelli Kissamos (the castle of Kissamos).
 This name was often confused with another village that is situated 36 kilometers south east of Heraklion and that has the same name (and there is even one more village with that name).
-People decided to name the town Kissamos in order to make it easier, but now in reality all these names are used next to eachother for the same town.
-Kastelli Kissamos is famous as a center for making wine, olive oil and agricultural products.
+People decided to name the town Kissamos in order to make it easier, but now in reality all these names are used next to each other for the same town.
+Kastelli Kissamos is famous as a centre for making wine, olive oil and agricultural products.

 Kissamos has all the facilities of a modern holiday resort, like banks, a post office, car rentals, supermarkets, hotels and a boulevard with tavernas and shops, yet it is not accompanied by all the noise.
 This is probably also due to the fact that it is too far away from the main airport at Heraklion, which has made the town less interesting for mass tourism.
 On either side of the village there are beaches, the most western one having sunbeds and umbrellas for rent.
 In the middle inside the village there is also a pile of sand, but not very comfortable or popular.